Duncan-Britt/portfolio-website/portfolio_writeups/splice.md

 I got as far as making a prototype documentation site but decided I didn't love the amount of angle brackets.
 It wasn't much trouble to change the syntax, but even so, it goes to show that it's worthwhile to make sure you're solving the right problem before you start coding.

 For the implementation, I started by hardcoding a prototype AST as well as a test 'scope'- a set of data with which to test the compiler.
 Then I went on to writing the generator of the language.
-I think this was wise because it allowed me to easily modify the AST to suit the needs of the generator when I discovered something needed to change, without having to rewrite a parser.
-So implemented that and the in-template functions before working on the lexing and parsing.
+I think this was wise because it allowed me to easily modify the AST to suit the needs of the generator when I discovered something needed to change, without having to rewrite components of the parser.

 <br>